hw-lunemann/automachef-save/README.md

 # automachef-save
-Automachef by HermesInteractive encrypts it's save files with the user's account ID (Steam, Epic) or a static key (Twitch).
-The id is then used to name the save directory making it possible to decrypt any Automachef save.
+Automachef by HermesInteractive encrypts it's save files with the user's account ID or a static id depending on where it was bought.
+Steam and Epic use their respective account IDs and Twitch uses a static ID that's the same for all users.
+The ID is then used to name the save directory making it possible to decrypt any Automachef save.
 Transferring Automachef saves involves first decrypting the directory and then re-encrypting.
 The newly decrypted/encrypted/transferred save directory will be created alongside the original save directory.